אחרי הכתו את סיחן מלך האמרי אשׁר יושׁב בחשׁבון ואת עוג מלך הבשׁן אשׁר־יושׁב בעשׁתרת באדרעי׃

 The Book of D'varim was to be placed by the side of the Holy Ark.
 It was to serve as a rebuke and reminder of Israel's covenant with HaShem to later generations.
-A good example of its effect is told us in 2nd Kings 22 when because of it, seven hundred years later King Josiah and all Israel were pushed to repentance.
+A good example of its effect is told us in 2nd Kings 22 when seven hundred years later, due to the words in this book, King Josiah and all Israel were moved to repentance.

-The Book of D'varim was given to the second generation of the Children of Israel in the desert, a generation that had not known Egypt.
+The words in Book of D'varim were spoken to the second generation of the Children of Israel in the desert, a generation that had not known Egypt.
 It's goal was to ready the Children of Israel before they entered the Promised Land, as well as to serve as a rebuke for them not to do as their fathers did in fearing entering the Land.

 Let us see some of what the sages say about this rebuke,

 The Torah emphasizes that Moshe rebuked the Jewish people after he had smitten Sichon and Og.
 Here is how Moshe reasoned, "If I rebuke them before they enter at least part of the Land, they will say, 'What does this man have against us?'
 What good did he do for us?
 He has come only to vex us and to find pretext since he doesn't have the power to bring us into the Land.'"
 Therefore Moshe waited until he had conquered Sichon and Og, and then he rebuked the people.

 On this principle, Rabbi Zelig Pliskin explains, "Had the people felt the Moshe's rebuke was insincere and that he had ulterior motives, his words would have been ineffective.
 A PERSON WILL ONLY ACCEPT REBUKE IF HE FEELS THAT THE REBUKER HAS HIS BEST INTEREST IN MIND."